-The Trust Center infrastructure is located in two geo-redundant data centers (so-called twin-core data center) within Germany.
+The Trust Center infrastructure is located in two geo-redundant data centers (so-called twincore data center) within Germany.
 When selecting the locations, environmental conditions such as susceptibility to natural disasters and other sources of danger were taken into account, based on an appropriate risk analysis.
-The building's construction and infrastructure are designed for the secure operation of critical systems and meet the requirements for a high-security zone.
+The building's construction and infrastructure are designed for the secure operation of critical systems and meet the requirements for a highsecurity zone.

-The areas relevant to Trust Center operations are separated from all other areas by additional enclosures and are audited and certified to "Trusted Site Infrastructure TSI V3.2 Dual Site".
+The areas relevant to Trust Center operations are separated from all other areas of the data centers by additional enclosures and are audited and certified to "Trusted Site Infrastructure TSI V3.2 Dual Site".